 2022 Urban Community Drought Relief Funding

 Funding for the Program was authorized by the Legislature amending the Budget Act of 2021 ; DWR was allocated $200 million for Urban Communities, $75 million for Conservation for Urban Suppliers, and $75 million for Turf Replacement.
 The same Budget Act also authorized $100 million for the Small Community Drought Relief Program.
 An initial phase of awards was released on February 2, 2023.
-View the map of awarded projects.
+Subsequent awards were released on April 6, 2023 and June 8, 2023.
+View theof awarded projects.

 DWR is combining a portion of the Urban Community, Conservation for Urban Suppliers, and Turf Replacement Funding into a $300 million program.
 This is a separate program from the 2021 Urban and Multibenefit Drought Relief Solicitation.